mzhang2021/cp-blog/_posts/2021-09-10-divide-and-conquer.md

 usemathjax: true
 ---

 Divide and conquer (D&Q for short) is a common and powerful problem solving paradigm in the world of algorithms.
 There are numerous well-known examples such as merge sort and fast Fourier transform, and in this article I will cover some (maybe less common) applications of D&Q that are more specific to competitive programming.
+The sections progress from simple to complex, so more experienced competitors can skip to a later section of the article.

 ## Core Concept
 The core concept of D&Q is to divide our problem into subproblems, then combine them together in some way.
 Consider the classic example of merge sort, a D&Q algorithm to sort an array.
 Let's write a recursive function `sort(a)` which will sort the array $a$.
 First, we can split our array into two halves and sort each of those halves recursively with `sort(left)` and `sort(right)`: